bitofmind/swift-model/README.md

 SwiftModel requires Swift 5.9.2 (Xcode 15.1) that fixes compiler bugs around the new [init accessor](https://github.com/apple/swift-evolution/blob/main/proposals/0400-init-accessors.md)

-> Even more [init accessor](https://github.com/apple/swift-evolution/blob/main/proposals/0400-init-accessors.md) compiler fixes will land in Swift 5.10, until then @Model custom initializers might require accessing the underscore private members directly instead of the regular ones.
+> Even more [init accessor](https://github.com/apple/swift-evolution/blob/main/proposals/0400-init-accessors.md) compiler fixes did land in Swift 5.10, but there still some remaining fixes that did not make it to 5.10.
+Until then @Model custom initializers might require accessing the underscore private members directly instead of the regular ones.

 ### Documentation